 Curve tracing serves a variety of engineering applications for testing and verification of a wide range of devices.
 Popular applications of curve tracing are failure analysis, reliability and latch-up testing, and counterfeit IC detection.
-RTI provides top of the line curve trace models to fulfill these test needs.
+RTI provides top-of-the-line curve trace models to fulfill these test needs.

 Failure Analysis labs use curve tracing as a non-destructive test to assess if electrical continuity of a semiconductor device meets the criteria listed on the device’s datasheet or as compared to another device.
 Some companies use F/A labs to support OCM, OEM, and Fabless customers with additional high-end testing capabilities.
 The MultiTrace or MegaTrace can fulfill these additional tests:

 - Incoming nondestructive electrical test is used to confirm failure complaint, collect electrical evidence, and verify continuity of the test signals.
 The MultiTrace can stimulate device failure so that it can be analyzed.